 I started this Switzerland road trip in the summer, which is the best time to visit Switzerland.

 CAMPING IN THE CAR AT GENEVA LAKE

 I drove east in search of a spot to park up for the night as it was getting late.
-I found a public park on the waters edge overlooking the shimmering Lake Geneva.
-The sun was setting and I was definitely a little sleep deprived so I pumped up the mattreess, squeezed it in to the back of the car and tried to doze off.
+I found a public park on the water’s edge overlooking the shimmering Lake Geneva.
+The sun was setting and I was definitely a little sleep-deprived so I pumped up the mattress, squeezed it into the back of the car, and tried to doze off.

 I swam out to a floating pontoon and admired a flock of birds on their morning flight.
 I couldn’t have pictured a better way to spend my first morning here in Switzerland!

 Car Rental – Search, Compare & Save!

 I put my gas stove to the test and cooked up a hot batch of scrambled eggs and vegetables to fuel my body for the day’s journey ahead.

 It was my first time driving a left-hand steer vehicle on the road and it took some getting used to.
 Lucky for me it was early and there weren’t so many cars on the road.

 I hadn’t even been driving for 15 mins and my jaw was already hitting the floor, in awe of the beautiful scenery that surrounded me.
 I hit the brakes hard when I spotted a large sunflower field and I spent a good part of an hour here wandering through the bright yellow plantation, with a grin from ear to ear!

 The sunflowers stood tall and their heads were bigger than mine as they gently lifted with the sun, reminding me why they are my favorite flowers.